 The Headteacher should not carry out the investigation him/herself or interview pupils.
-The Headteacher/Principal will exercise and be accountable for their professional judgement on the action to be taken as follows: If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Headteacher will notify the Dudley Designated Officer (LADO) The LADO will liaise with the Chair of Governors and advise about action to be taken and may initiate internal referrals within Dudley Childrens Social Care to address the needs of children likely to have been affected
+The Headteacher will exercise and be accountable for their professional judgement on the action to be taken as follows: If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Headteacher will notify the Local Authority Designated Officer (LADO).
+The LADO will liaise with the Headteacher and advise about action to be taken and may initiate internal referrals within the Local Authorities Children's Social Care to address the needs of children likely to have been affected